LSHTMPathogenSeqLab/Malaria-MOI/README.md

 ## Introduction

 This is a tool to estimate multiplicity of infection (MOI) from BAM and VCF inputs.
 This is particularly useful in the context of malaria.
+Compatible with python=3.11.

 ## Installation

 ```
-pip install git@github.com:LSHTMPathogenSeqLab/Malaria-MOI.git
+git clone
 ```

 ## Usage